ealker/ealker.github.io/now.md

 ### What are my plans for the next year?

 I'm looking to get back to making music after a 6 year hiatus.
-I spent a huge amount of my free time doing this as a teenager, and it's something I miss dearly.
+I spent a huge amount of my free time doing this as a teenager, and it's something I miss doing.